AdrianAntico/AutoQuant/README.md

 Hex sticker rendered via the <code>hexSticker</code> package in R: https://github.com/GuangchuangYu/hexSticker

 ## Supervised Learning Functions:
-##### **AutoCatBoostClassifier()**
-AutoCatBoostClassifier is an automated modeling function that runs a variety of steps.
-First, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
-Once the model is identified and built, several other outputs are generated: validation data with predictions, ROC plot, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.

-##### **AutoCatBoostMultiClass()**
-AutoCatBoostMultiClass is an automated modeling function that runs a variety of steps.
-First, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
-Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation metrics, variable importance, and column names used in model fitting.

 ##### **AutoCatBoostRegression()**
 AutoCatBoostRegression is an automated modeling function that runs a variety of steps for classical expected value regression along with quantile regression.
 First, the function will run a random grid tune over N number of models and find which model is the best (a default model is always included in that set).
 Once the model is identified and built, several other outputs are generated: validation data with predictions, evaluation plot, evaluation metrics, variable importance, partial dependence calibration plots, partial dependence calibration box plots, and column names used in model fitting.